 Bram ignored Hernandez and walked as light footed as he could over the bloody dust, he shined his light on the trunk with the hopes of locating a bloody fingerprint, but there was none, he reached out and touched the trunk and it moved under his fingers, the trunk door was unlatched, Bram lifted the door slowly so not to disturb any evidence.
 Inside were the naked bodies of Lucy, Tommy and Andrea Henderson, their skin icy white, their lips blue, they all had knife wounds strewn about their person, Lucy had a bullet wound to the head.
 “Jesus.”

 Vic had travelled looking for his family but his family had been with him this entire time.

 Vic looked on, seeing the shadow of Bram turning towards the car, he knew he had found something.

 “Hernandez go to Henderson”.
 No longer Vic, distancing himself from the victim suspect?

 Vic got out of the car and trotted over, feeling blisters pop as he did so, Hernandez met him halfway and tried to console him.

 Bram looked into the truck at the lifeless mannequins and pulled the door down.
 Hernandez knew what Bram had found, he’d seen the look a lot over the years.
 He tried to restrain Vic as he struggled to see what Bram saw.
 It’s not them, it can’t be.

 Vic’s screams echoed out into the desert, during the periodical gaps between a distressed father of none, the radio played Patsy Cline’s I Fall to Pieces right on cue.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Alex GristWrite a Review